High order discretization methods for spatial-dependent epidemic models: Spatial discretization

 is a Gaussian distribution with deviation $\sigma$ and centered at zero.
-This resembles the initial conditions for $I$ at the origin, as we will see later in \cref{sec:Numerics}.
+This resembles the initial conditions for $I$ at the origin, as we will use later in \cref{sec:Numerics}.
 The exact solution of the integral over a disk of radius $\delta$ is given by

 where $\text{erf}(x)$ is the Gauss error function \cite{Andrews:1998:SpecialFunctions, William:2002:EconometricAnalysis}.
-Figure~\ref{fig:quad_order} shows the convergence of the two cubature rules over the disk of radius $\delta$, when $\sigma = 1/10$, as $\delta$ goes to zero.
-We observe that the Gauss-Legendre quadrature \eqref{gaussQ} gives much smaller errors (close to machine precision) when more than $13 \times 26$ points are used, compared to the Elhay-Kautsky cubature \eqref{elhay_kautsky} which is third-order accurate.
+Figure~\ref{fig:quad_order} shows the convergence of the two quadrature rules over the disk of radius $\delta$, as $\delta$ goes to zero ($\sigma = 1/10$).
+We observe that the Gauss--Legendre quadrature \eqref{gaussQ} gives much smaller errors (close to machine precision) when more than $12 \times 24$ nodes are used, compared to the Elhay--Kautsky quadrature \eqref{elhay_kautsky} which is third-order accurate.